vrn2ge-spec/buzzTube-Streamer/README.md

 # buzzTube-Streamer
 # 🎮 BUZZTUBE — STREAMER CLICKER

-**Build your streaming empire, become a legendary creator, and grow your channel from zero to millions of viewers!**
+btw the Site is Ai the Full game is coded by python or Pygame **Build your streaming empire, become a legendary creator, and grow your channel from zero to millions of viewers!**

 BUZZTUBE — STREAMER CLICKER is a streamer simulation and clicker game where you start your streaming career, earn money, purchase upgrades, and expand your content creation setup.